-Since there is an increased risk of developing a more serious health condition when you have atrial fibrillation, life insurance companies will definitely consider you to be a higher risk applicant.
+Since atrial fibrillation, or AFib, increases your risk of developing a more serious health condition, life insurance companies will definitely consider you to be a higher-risk applicant.
 This does not mean you will not be approved for coverage, though.

-If you’re planning to apply for life insurance with atrial fibrillation, you should work with an experienced agent so you know what to expect.
+If you’re planning to apply for life insurance with AFib, you should be prepared for the application process and know what to expect.

 - Fainting or Passing Out